UBrau/SPARpipe/README.md

 ### Experiment
-Order your primers, conduct your experiment, sequence your amplicon pools with paired-end reads and barcode reads (or see below).
-It is advisable to run a small-scale sequencing run to identify potentially problematic primers before embarking on a large project.
+Conduct your experiment, sequence your amplicon pools with paired-end reads and barcode reads (or see below).
+We strongly recommend doing a low-scale test sequencing run to allow recognizing and removing primer sets that do not amplify well, cause excessive dimers, or take up too much sequence space.
 If a large experiment requires re-use of barcode combinations, that is not a problem as long as each batch of barcodes is kept separate.